evanreynald/mcp23s17/README.md

 # MCP23S17

 # About
-Linux-based firmware to control MCP23S17 through SPI
+Linux-based firmware project to control MCP23S17 through SPI from my internship program

 # Block Diagram
 In Indonesian